3

 Frequently Asked Questions

-This is the second half (actually slightly more than half) of the original Coast to Coast itinerary.
+This is the second half (actually slightly more than half), and the eastern sectioin of the original Coast to Coast itinerary that we have been running for almost 45 years, from Kirkby Stephen to Robin Hood's Bay.
 We have included extra nights at Danby Whiske and Great Broughton to break up a couple of the longer walking days.
-It differs from Wainwright's route only in the sense that you stay overnight in Osmotherley (rather than Ingleby Cross) which is slightly off Wainwright's original route.

 Why travel with us